 How to Get Your California Drivers License

 It’s incredibly exciting to get your California learners permit and California drivers license.
 But it can be pretty overwhelming, too.
 I Drive Safely is here to demystify the process and give you all the information you need to get where you’re going.
-Here’s an easy how-to guide detailing every step of the licensing process in California.
-We will cover everything from signing up for California Drivers Ed to getting behind the wheel with a drivers license.
+Here’s an easy how to guide detailing every step of the licensing process in California.
+We will cover everything from signing up for California Drivers Ed to getting behind the wheel with your California drivers license.

 - STEP 1: Take Our California Drivers License Course